 Installation is usually as simple as bolting the lock bar in place.
-Just line the lock body up with a railing slot so that the bolt will extend through the slot’s middle.
-Make sure you place the lock body slightly inward towards the garage door so that the bolt doesn’t hit the rail when it’s drawn.
+Line the lock body up with a railing slot so the bolt will extend through the slot’s middle.
+Place the lock body slightly inward towards the garage door so the bolt doesn’t hit the rail when drawn.

 Ideally, you’ll place a sliding lock bar on either side of your garage door.
 Doing so will give you the most security when it comes to intruders.

 How Do You Manually Lock Your Garage Door?